kubeflow/website/content/docs/gke/deploy/deploy-cli.md

   If you plan to use accelerators, make sure to pick a zone that supports the type you want.
 * **${CONFIG_URI}** - The GitHub address of the configuration YAML file that you want to use to deploy Kubeflow.
-For GCP deployments, the options are `{{% config-uri-gcp-iap %}}` and `{{% config-uri-gcp-basic-auth %}}`.
+For GCP deployments, the following configurations are available:

+  * `{{% config-uri-gcp-iap %}}`
+  * `{{% config-uri-gcp-basic-auth %}}`

     When you run `kfctl apply` or `kfctl build` (see the next step), kfctl creates a local version of the configuration YAML file which you can further customize if necessary.

 * **${KF_NAME}** - The name of your Kubeflow deployment.
   If you want a custom deployment name, specify that name here.
   For example,  `my-kubeflow` or `kf-test`.